himeshchoubey19/N4si/README.md

 ### Aspiring Data Scientist | Machine Learning Enthusiast | Data Analyst

 Welcome to my GitHub profile!
 I'm passionate about leveraging data to solve real-world problems.
-Here, you'll find a collection of my projects, skills, and contributions in the field of data science.
+Here, you'll find a collection of my projects, skills, and contributions in the field of data science..

 ---